antimof/UxPlay/README.txt

     video stream sends the "caps" details (SPS, PPS) to h264parse.
     UxPlay users with the R Pi (model 4 recommended) are invited to experiment and report any successes.
-(The uxplay `-d` option will display the actual video pipeline being used, `-export GST_DEBUG=2` will display GStreamer errors and warnings.)
+(The uxplay `-d` option will display the actual video pipeline being used, `export GST_DEBUG=2` before running uxplay will display GStreamer errors and warnings.)

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.